-Steady is made up of a 10 x 10 cm central board, placed on 4 anti-slips.

-This board features a standard SMA connector for a large 21cm omnidirectional radio antenna.
+The classic Steady is made up of a 10 by 10 cm central board and features a standard SMA connector for a large 20cm omnidirectional radio antenna.

-There's also a micro-USB connector, a 1.3-inch monochrome display, 2 buttons and 3 status LEDs.
+There's also a micro-USB connector, monochrome display, 2 buttons and 3 status lights.